sun-python-23w/sun-python-23w.github.io/site/week-1/index.md

 ## Goals
 - Get to know eachother and learn everyone's name
-- Become comfortable:
-    - using the Python interpreter and
-    - executing scripts (in files)
+- Learn how to:
+    1. Use VSCode
+    1. Program in the interactive console
+    1. Define, combine, and interpolate strings
+    1. Run programs (stored in files)
+    1. `print()` values to the console
+    1. Store values in and modify variables
 - Create a small project

+##

 ## Materials
 ```{toctree}